everywhereis/Greg/README.md

 Greg (Great responsive easy grids)
 ====
-This is a boilerplate responsive grid and we encourage you to extend it as necessary.
+This is a boilerplate responsive grid mixin for Sass.
+We encourage you to extend it to suit you.

 Greg will take the number of columns you need and the gutter spacing you require to create a fluid grid based on those parameters.

+The grid will default to full-width columns at 480px.

 For example you could make a 10 column grid with 2% width gutters using the following code;
 ```